Morphocam/Depth-Estimation/README.md

 ### run the following cammand
 `python main.py`

 NOTE: This repository is still under development and some of the features may be inactive.
-We will soon provide a graphical interfaces for Windows, macOS and Linux.
+We will soon provide an executable graphical interfaces for Windows, macOS and Linux.